And get a peek at Chapter 1 right here:

 "Of course you didn't," I said.
 "And I'm not offended.
 Thanks, Simon, for letting me play.
 I think this game just isn't for me."
 I glanced up at William.
 "Maybe we should move on to the next game."

-I began to move away.
+I began to walk away.

 I turned back.
 William was staring fixedly at something on the prize shelf.